 We understand how crucial it is that all low-level concerns are shared responsibly with the right person and recorded and dealt with appropriately.
-Ensuring they are dealt with effectively will also protect those working in or on behalf of our setting from potential false allegations or misunderstandings.

-If we are in any doubt as to whether information shared about a member of our staff as a low-level concern in fact meets the harms threshold, we will consult with the LADO.
+Ensuring they are dealt with effectively will also protect those working in or on behalf of our setting from potential false allegations or misunderstandings (see KCSiE 2024, para 440-447).
+If we are in doubt as to whether information shared about a member of our staff as a low-level concern in fact meets the harms threshold, we will consult with the LADO.

-Any member of staff or volunteer who does not feel confident to raise their concerns with the Headteacher or Chair of Governors knows to contact the LADO on 0300 111 8007.
+Any member of staff or volunteer who does not feel confident to raise their concerns with the School Lead/ Chair of Governing Board can contact the LADO on 0300 111 8007.

-The school has a legal duty to refer to the Disclosure and Barring Service (DBS) anyone who has harmed, or poses a risk of harm, to a child, or if there is reason to believe the member of staff has committed one of a number of listed offences, and who has been removed from working (paid or unpaid) in regulated activity or would have been removed had they not left.
-The DBS will consider whether to bar the person.
-If these circumstances arise in relation to a member of staff at our school, a referral will be made as soon as possible after the resignation or removal of the individual in accordance with advice from the LADO and/or HR.
-The DSL has a responsibility to inform Barring service.
+The school has a duty to refer to the Disclosure and Barring Service (DBS) anyone who has harmed, or poses a risk of harm, to a child, or if there is reason to believe the member of staff has been removed from working (paid or unpaid) in regulated activity or would have been removed had they not left.

-19. Information sharing
+16. Information sharing

-We work in partnership and endeavour to establish effective working relationships with parents, carers, and colleagues from other agencies in line with Working Together 2018 & Information sharing advice for safeguarding practitioners
+We work in partnership and endeavour to establish effective working relationships with parents, carers, and colleagues from other agencies in line with Working Together to Safeguard Children 2023 & Information sharing advice for safeguarding practitioners

-Information sharing is vital in identifying and tackling all forms of abuse and neglect, and in promoting children's welfare, including their educational outcomes.
+Information sharing is vital in identifying and tackling all forms of abuse, neglect and exploitation, and in promoting children's welfare, including their educational outcomes.
 Schools have clear powers to share, hold and use information for these purposes.

-As part of meeting a child's needs, our Governing body recognise the importance of information sharing between practitioners and local agencies.
+As part of meeting a child's needs, our school and Governors recognise the importance of information sharing between practitioners and local agencies.
 This includes ensuring arrangements are in place to set out clearly the processes and principles for sharing information within our setting and with children's social care, the safeguarding partners, other organisations, agencies, and practitioners as required.